Finding a Top Financial Advisor Firm in Orlando, Florida

 Moisand Fitzgerald Tamayo invests its clients’ assets in mutual funds and exchange-traded funds (ETFs), among other investment products.
 It believes that these investments enable strong diversification, while giving investors the ability to sell when beneficial.

 American Financial Advisors

-Among the firm’s six advisors, there are three certified financial planners (CFPs), one chartered financial analyst (CFA), one accredited investment fiduciary (AIF), one certified exit planning advisor (CEPA) and one certified merger & acquisition advisor (CM&AA).
+Among the firm’s advisors, there are three certified financial planners (CFPs), one chartered financial analyst (CFA), one accredited investment fiduciary (AIF) and one certified merger & acquisition advisor (CM&AA).

 American Financial Advisors Background

-American Financial Advisors was founded in 1989, and its owned by the Leslie J. Kelly Trust, Matthew Boyce and William Mertes.
-Kelly is the president and chief compliance officer of the firm, Boyce is the chief financial officer (CFO) and Merten is the chief investment officer (CIO).
+American Financial Advisors was founded in 1989 by chief compliance officer (CCO) Leslie Kelly.
+Today, the firm's ownership is split between Matthew Boyce and William Mertes.
+Boyce is the president and director of corporate development at the firm, and Mertes is the chief investment officer (CIO).

 The firm primarily provides asset management services, and it also offers financial planning and consulting services.
 The firm also offers advisory services to employer-sponsored benefit plans, such as 401(k) plans.

 American Financial Advisors Investment Strategy